10 Best Mojave Desert Towns

 With a population of only 41 people, there isn't much movement here.
 Still, road trippers stop by to see what the old west looked like around the mid-century, before so many mining towns were abandoned.
-Life revolves around the General Store, which stands out with its painted exterior.
-But there are also restaurants, saloons and an interesting antique store.
+The General Store was the epicenter of town life until it closed in 2022.
+Now, people spend time at restaurants, saloons and the antique store.

 Being virtually stuck in time has earned Randsburg cameos on numerous films and commercials set in the Wild West.

 Visiting Death Valley Junction

 If you thought 41 people was a small population, Death Valley Junction is ready to raise you up a level.